toucansites/website/src/contents/blog/tags/index.md

 ---
-title: Tags
+title: "Explore articles by tags, find topics that interest you"
-description: Browse articles by tags.
+description: "Discover articles by tags and explore topics that match your interests.
+Browse and find content tailored to what you love."
 template: blog.tags
 ---